LHON 101

 Toxic Medications in Leber's Hereditary Optic Neuropathy

-Research suggests that estrogen may protect women who carry a LHON mutation.
-Female LHON carriers and affecteds may wish to read this article, and discuss its implications with their health care providers.
+Research suggests that estrogen may protect women who carry an LHON mutation.
+Women who carry an LHON mutation, affected and unaffected, may wish to share this article with their health care providers and discuss its implications for them.

 LHON and Estrogen-article